rcbops/rpc-openstack/README.md

 * `filebeat.yml` - deploys the filebeat log shipper on all hosts
 * `kibana.yml` - Setup Kibana on the Kibana hosts for the logging dashboard.
 * `logstash.yml` - deploys a logstash host.
-If this play is used, be sure to copy the related block in user_rpco_variables_defaults.yml to user_rpco_variables_overrides before this play is run and then rerun the appropriate plays in openstack-ansible after this play to ensure that rsyslog ships logs to logstash.
+If this play is used, be sure to configure in your user variables the necessary values before this play is run and then rerun the appropriate plays in openstack-ansible after this play to ensure that rsyslog ships logs to logstash.
 See steps 2-4 and 3-2 below for more.
 * `rpc-support.yml` - provides holland backup service, support SSH key distribution, custom security group rules, bashrc settings, and other miscellaneous tasks helpful to support personnel.